mhenr18/injector/README.md

 - Allocates thread-local storage.
 - Creates a new pthread that we can use to continue bootstrapping.
-- Suspends the initial thread and starts the pthread.
+- Suspends the bootstrap thread and starts the pthread.
 - Creates three named fifos in the temporary directory of the process.
-  The fifos have the session UUID in their names.
+  (which have the session UUID in their names).
 - Loads the payload .dylib from the same directory (named using the session UUID).
-- Invokes the payload's payload_main function.
+- Invokes the payload's payload_entry function.

 By using a session UUID, it's possible for the injector binary to watch the file system event stream and get notified when the payload has created the fifos.
-This isn't for locking/sync reasons - it's actually to allow us to find a safe place to copy the payload to.
+This allows us to find a safe place to copy the payload to.

 We can't use a predetermined location and just pass that through with the bootstrap injection code, because that location might not be within the